 No Social Services

 This is where Child’s i Foundation steps in.
-They know that spending even a few weeks or months in an orphanage can be hugely damaging to children’s wellbeing, so they aim to prevent that happening by supporting families in crisis so the children can stay at home.
+They know that spending even a few weeks or months in a Ugandan orphanage can be hugely damaging to children’s wellbeing, so they aim to prevent that happening by supporting families in crisis so the children can stay at home.

 Keeping Families Together